Esi-meci/esi-meci.github.io/Readme.txt

 ## APPLICATION FEATURES AND DETAIL
-This project was made with HTML, CSS and plain VANILLA.JS Its calculate a piggyVest's customer interest, once the customers input the amount he/want to check the interest for and selects a plan this calculator, calculate the interest based on the plan
+This project was made with HTML, CSS and plain VANILLA.JS It calculate a piggyVest's customer interest, once the customers inputs the amount he or she wants to check the interest for and selects a plan, this calculator calculates the interest based on the plan

 ## HOW TO USE
 - Enter Amount